com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 continues processing messages after the failure in the state that it was left in.

+Cask Actors are meant to manage mutable state internal to the Actor.
+Note that it is up to you to mark the state `private` to avoid accidental external access.
+Each actor may run on a different thread, and the same actor may run on different threads at different times, so you should ensure you do not mutate shared mutable state otherwise you risk race conditions.

 ## Example: Asynchronous Logging using an Actor

 Here is a small demonstration of using a `cask.actor.SimpleActor` to perform